owickstrom/minimal-beamer-slides-template/README.md

 This repository contains a minimal template for LaTeX Beamer talks.
 I extracted this from my talks as I found the styling very nice and focused on the content.
 All of the default navigation mumbo jumbo has been removed.
+It uses *Fira Sans* and *Fira Code* throughout.

 It is configured to produce two PDFs, one with notes and one without.
 The notes are placed on the right of the main content, in a double-width PDF.
 You can use